Perhaps you suffer from:

 Your Chinese Medicine practitioner will provide you with clear, easy to understand instructions on how to take your prescribed herbal medicine.

 Remember to always inform your practitioner of any and all other medications you may be taking so that any potential interactions may be avoided.

 - Liquid herbs: no preparation required

 - Patent pills: swallow with water as you would a normal pill

-We offer granules and pills at Body and Brain Centre.
+We offer liquid herbs at Body and Brain Centre.
 These are easy and convenient for you to take.

 I’m scared of needles - should I get acupuncture done?

 Many anxious patients who come for their first treatment are surprised at how comfortable and painless it is.
 There are 2 main reasons:

 - Acupuncture needles are extremely fine and insertion is painless

 - Acupuncture needles are typically inserted just into the layers of the skin.
 This is much more shallow than the needling performed by chiropractors and remedial massage therapists with dry needling where the needles penetrate deeper down into the muscle tissue.